darkmatter08/cool_ml_cv/readme.md

 - HOG Features from scratch
 - KNN on a synethtic dataset and the Iris dataset
 - K-means on the Iris dataset
-- (WIP) Decision Trees on titanic dataset.
+- Decision Trees on titanic dataset.

-Todo:
+TODO:
-- More trees
+- More trees - random forests
+- Trees - bagging
 - Boosting/Adaboost
 - Some kind of bayesian learning algorithm.
 Maybe a Gaussian Process?
 Perhaps start with an E-M clustering algo.

+A useful resource is Introduction to Statistical Learning (ISL).
+I found Chapter 8 on Tree based methods especially useful.

 Enjoy!